We’re asked by parents and caregivers about how they can filter, lock down or just generally control or monitor their chid’s cellphone to

 - prevent file sharing over Bluetooth or the installation of downloaded apps

-- Not sharing information that should be kept confidential or may be used to bully or embarass you later on (in the case of sexting photos, drunken pics or threatening or abusive texts).
+- Not sharing information that should be kept confidential or may be used to bully or embarass you later on (in the case of sexting photos, drunken pics or threatening or abusive texts)

-Parental control software for mobiles and smartphones
+Parental control software for mobiles, smartphones and tablets

 Apple iOS – iPhone, iPod Touch